chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

      chef-automate backup create
      chef-automate bootstrap bundle create bootstrap.abb
     ```
   - The First command will create the backup to the `/var/opt/chef-automate/backup` location unless you specify the location in `config.toml`
   - Second command will create the `bootstrap.abb`
+  - Once the backup is completed successfully, please save the backup Id.
+Example : `20210622065515`

 2. Create Bundle using this command:
     ```bash